Miss District of Columbia

 The District of Columbia pageant, which was suspended for some years during the 1960s and 1990s, is unusual in that many winners come from outside the district.
 Women are eligible to compete for the title if they attend school, work, or are ordinarily a resident in the District, and many students who have won the title come from out-of-state.

-Alivia Roberts of Shannon, MS was crowned Miss District of Columbia 2022 on June 19, 2022 at Howard Theater in Washington, D.C.
-She competed for the title of Miss America 2023 at the Mohegan Sun in Uncasville, Connecticut.
+Katie Wadman was crowned Miss District of Columbia 2025 on June 15, 2025 at UDC Theatre of the Arts in Washington, D.C.
+She will compete for the title of Miss America 2026.

 Gallery of past titleholders

 Results summary

 The following is a visual summary of the past results of Miss District of Columbia titleholders at the national Miss America pageants/competitions.
 The year in parentheses indicates the year of the national competition during which a placement and/or award was garnered, not the year attached to the contestant's state title.